 Remove old leaves

-Remove rotting leaves with a net as they give off noxious chemicals when they decay.
+Remove rotting leaves, from pond plants and surrounding plants, with a net as they give off noxious chemicals when they decay.

 Remove excess vegetation

 Rake out excess vegetation.
 Wildlife needs aquatic plants for shelter, but too many will choke the pond.

 Tidy up plants

 Cut off and remove fading leaves and flowers that will fall into the pond and decompose, polluting the water.